SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-15-fda-covid-boosters-jnj-mixmatch.md

 sufficiently creative argument to persuade a tech at their local pharmacy.
 Practically, this is just about everybody in the US except kids?

-Let's hope that the CDC and ACIP turn this "permissive" langauge into "preferential", as Branswell &amp; Herper put it.
+Let's hope that the CDC and ACIP turn this "permissive" language into "preferential", as Branswell &amp; Herper put it.

 ---